 - Map and Locations

 Online pre-service training is mandatory for all new TAs and highly recommended for RAs prior to their first day in the classroom or lab and is administered through ASU the Career Edge platform, found on your My ASU (ASUrite ID and password required).
 Upon assignment of an assistantship by your department, all TAs will automatically be assigned the Graduate Assistant Training (RA/TA) course which contains links to all of the trainings.
-Please visit career-edge.asu.edu and look in the “My Training” section for assigned modules.
+Please visit career-edge.asu.edu and look in the “My Training” section for this course.

-*Please note: If you have already completed one or more of the trainings listed above, they will not be assigned to you in ASU Career Edge.
+*Please note: If you have already completed one or more of the trainings listed above, they may be required again in ASU Career Edge.